 1. See OC 168/13.

-2. Disclosure: A protocol for the control and management of unused material in the Crown Court (Court of Appeal, 20 February 2006 ).
-The defence is under a similar duty in relation to its own disclosure obligations.
+2. Disclosure: Judicial protocol on the disclosure of unused material in criminal cases (December 2013), The defence is under a similar duty in relation to its own disclosure obligations.

 3. Issued by the Lord Chief Justice of England and Wales on 22 March 2005.